 let us discuss some of the major differences between leading vs lagging indicators:

-1) The main difference about the two indicators is that lagging indicators are future-looking and lagged indicators are past actions results.
-Lagging indicators are output-oriented whereas Leading indicators are result-oriented.
+1) The main difference between the two indicators is that lagging indicators are future-looking, and lagged indicators are past actions results.
+Lagging indicators are output-oriented, whereas Leading indicators are result-oriented.

 3) Relying on Leading Indicators and taking decisions may or may not be accurate.
 This is because there are many factors that influence the trend.